 The changes introduced in the second edition included the addition of a code point for chroma sampling grid alignment indication for the 4:2:0 colour format, correction of the range of values specification for sample aspect ratio indication, correction of the equations for the ICTCP colour representation for the hybrid-log-gamma (HLG) transfer characteristics function specified in Recommendation ITU-R BT.2100-2 and correction of the equations for the transfer characteristics function for the sYCC colour representation specified in IEC 61966-2-1.

-The changes introduced in this third edition include the addition of the specification of code point identifiers for YCgCo-R colour representation with equal luma and chroma bit depths and for the colour representation specified in SMPTE ST 2128.
+The changes introduced in the third edition included the addition of the specification of code point identifiers for YCgCo-R colour representation with equal luma and chroma bit depths and for a colour representation under development in SMPTE that is referred to as IPT-C2.
 The new code points for YCgCo-R are referred to as YCgCo-Re and YCgCo-Ro, where the number of bits added to a source RGB bit depth is 2 (i.e., even) and 1 (i.e., odd), respectively.
-SMPTE ST 2128 specifies a colour representation referred to as IPT-PQ-C2.
+The third edition was not formally published due to its draft containing a reference to the SMPTE standard that remained unpublished.

+This fourth edition does not contain new technical content other than minor corrections and clarifications.
+It removes the informative reference that had been added in the not-yet-published third edition of Rec.
+ITU-T H.273, due to a publication delay of the referenced document (a video format specification under development in SMPTE).

 Recommendation ITU-T H.273